FluentValidation/FluentValidation/docs/additional-options.md

 ## ErrorCode and Error Messages

-The `ErrorCode` can be useful in providing error messages for lookup.
+The `ErrorCode` is also used to determine the default error message for a particular validator.
 At a high level:

 * `ErrorCode` is used as the lookup key for an error message.
-For example, a `.NotNull()` validator has a default error code of `NotNullValidator`, which is what is used to look up the error messages.
+For example, a `.NotNull()` validator has a default error code of `NotNullValidator`, which used to look up the error messages from the `LanguageManager`.
+[See the documentation on localization.](localization)
 * If you provide an `ErrorCode`, you could also provide a localized message with the name of that error code to create a custom message.
 * If you provide an `ErrorCode` but no custom message, the message will fall back to the default message for that validator.
 You're not required to add a custom message.
-* Using `ErrorCode` might be useful to override error messages.
-For example, if you use a custom `Must()` validator, but you'd like to reuse the text of your `NotNull()` validator's error message, you could utilize `.WithErrorCode("NotNullValidator")` to achieve this result.
+* Using `ErrorCode` can also be used to override the default error message.
+For example, if you use a custom `Must()` validator, but you'd like to reuse the `NotNull()` validator's default error message, you can call `.WithErrorCode("NotNullValidator")` to achieve this result.

 ## Supplying Additional Validation Information with CustomState